 What do dogs see when they watch TV?

-It turns out, there is another fascinating aspect of dog vision that explains this behaviour.
-Dogs have a higher ‘flicker rate’ than humans.
+It turns out, there is another fascinating aspect of dog vision that explains the behaviour.
+Dogs have a higher flicker rate than humans.
 This means that while the rate of frames per seconds for humans is 60, for dogs a smooth image is achieved only above 70 frames per seconds.
-This means that higher-resolution screens provide a much clearer source of entertainment for the canines in the house than the old television set, which might be one of the reasons why they’re more likely to join you on a binge-watching weekend these days.
+This means that higher-resolution screens provide a much nicer source of entertainment for the canines in the house than the old television set, which might be one of the reasons why they’re more likely to join you on a binge-watching weekend these days.

 Do sighthounds have better vision than other dogs?

-Sighthounds are dogs historically bred for hunting by speed and sight, rather than scent.
+Sighthounds are dogs historically bred for hunting by speed and sight.
 Their vision extends to a whopping 270-degree field, allowing them to effectively scan the horizon for possible prey.
-Their retina has a longer than normal visual streak, a horizontal area with a high concentration of cones.
+Their retina has a visual streak, a horizontal area with a high concentration of cones, giving them their panoramic-view ability.
 Interestingly, it has been observed that this is a trait common only among dogs with long noses.
-Short-nosed canines such as Boston Terriers or Chihuahuas have a shorter visual streak.
+Short-nosed canines such as Boston Terriers or Chihuahuas have a shorter streak.

-Our understanding of dog vision gives us fascinating insight into how our four-legged friends actually experience the world and we can’t wait for scientists to keep surprising us with more findings.
+Dog vision gives us a fascinating look into how our four-legged friends actually experience the world and we can’t wait for scientists to keep surprising us with more findings.
 But did you know that one of the most impressive things about your dog is actually their sense of smell?
 Find out how important it is and how it compares to our own sense of smell, next.